 constructor installers (more below).

-them along with their dependencies in a single executable that end users can run to install napari
+we can bundle them along with their dependencies in a single executable that end users can run to install napari on their systems,

 conda, virtual environments or anything.